facebookincubator/velox/velox/docs/configs.rst

    * - async-cache-persistence-interval
      - string
      - 0s
      - The interval for persisting in-memory cache to SSD.
 Setting this config to a non-zero value will activate periodic cache persistence.
-Unit is in seconds.
+The following time units are supported: ns, us, ms, s, m, h, d.
    * - async-cache-ssd-disable-file-cow
      - bool
      - false